Black Venus (2010 film): Plot

 In Paris 1815, the Royal Academy of Medicine.
 Georges Cuvier declared "I have never seen a human head so similar to that of an ape."
 Standing by a moulded cast of Saartjie Baartman's body, anatomist Cuvier's verdict is categorical.
-Several years before in 1810 Sarah Baartman, a khoikhoi woman from South Africa, is brought to London by Hendrick Caezer, an Afrikaaner.
+Several years before in 1810 Sarah Baartman, a Khoikhoi woman from the Cape Colony, is brought to London by Hendrick Caezer, an Afrikaner.
 Caezer puts her on display as the "Hottentot venus" in freak shows, exploiting her physique-mainly her large buttocks and exotic looks.
 She is presented as a spectacle, where people are invited to touch and gawk her.

 Over time, Sarah becomes more resentful as the shows continue.
 This eventually gets the attention of abolitionist groups, who take the matter to court.
 However despite the backlash Caezer coerces her to admit that she is doing these shows on her own free will.

 A few years later she is baptised and is sold to a French animal trainer named Réaux, who takes her to Paris.
 In France her exploitation continues, but the situation worsens as she is forced to take part in even more humiliating spectacles where she is subjected to sexual degradation.

 Sarah's body attracts the interest of French scientists, including Georges Cuvier, who offers money to examine her.
 Réaux sends her to Cuvier for scientific examination, but Sarah resists, and no deal is reached.
 As her financial situation worsens, Sarah's life spirals into despair, leading her to engage in prostitution to survive.
 Her health declines, and she dies in 1815.
 After Sarah's death, Réaux sells her corpse to Cuvier, who conducts further examinations.